Ahmed23Adel/EmotionsLabPatient/README.md

 EmotionsLabPatient is an innovative iPad application designed to help individuals with autism learn to recognize and understand emotions.
 This educational tool uses a combination of visual cues, interactive exercises, and gamification to create an engaging learning experience that addresses the specific challenges many people with autism face in emotional recognition.

+There is another app for the therapist to track the progress: https://github.com/Ahmed23Adel/EmotionsLabTherapist/edit/signup-login-refreshtoken/README.md
 ## 📱 Demo Video